dojo/dojo.io/site/source/tutorials/008_animations/index.md

 	return hearts;
 }

-// add this as the last child of the `root` HNode in render v('div', { classes: css.heartsHolder }, this._getHearts())
+// add this as the last child of the `root` VNode in render v('div', { classes: css.heartsHolder }, this._getHearts())

 ```